vegaprotocol/specs/protocol/0072-SPPW-spam-protection-PoW.md

 ```

 If there is a governance vote on parameter changes taking effect at blockheight h, then the parameter is valid for all PoWs that are tied to a block of height h or later; that is, old pre-computations remain valid, and only new ones need to respect the new parameters.
 If spam.pow.numberOfPastBlocks is changed at height h, the parameter is enforced starting at block h+spam.pow.numberOfPastBlocks (being the new value).
 There is a (theoretical) possibility that a parameter is changed repeatedly so fast that the new parameter is not enforced before it is changed again.
-To avoid programming complexity, the intermediate parameter is ignored, i.e., we keep the current parameter until the new onw is valid.
+To avoid programming complexity, the intermediate parameter is ignored, i.e., we keep the current parameter until the new one is valid.
 Example: Suppose, we have numberOfPastBlocks = 100, and difficulty =15
  If we change difficulty to 20 in blockheight 20 000, then all transactions tied to block 20 000 or later need to solve difficulty 20
  However, if we then change the difficulty to 25 at blockheight 20 005, and the current blockheight is 19 990, then we keep difficulty